AvalZ/avalz.github.io/content/post/2016-06-23-debunking-the-mysql_real_escape_string-myth.md

 ---
-categories:
-- Blog
-date: "2016-06-23T00:00:00Z"
-excerpt_separator: <!--more-->
 tags:
 - sqli
 - websec
 title: Debunking the mysql_real_escape_string myth
+date: "2016-06-23T00:00:00Z"
 ---

-## a.k.a.
-"My queries are secure because I use mysql_real_escape_string to sanitize inputs"
+Are you sure that `mysql_real_escape_string` is enough to sanitize your input?
+(Spoiler: it's not)

 From [PHP Manual](http://php.net/manual/it/mysqli.real-escape-string.php):